Ouray Via Ferrata

 The Upstream Route

 If you’re looking for an added challenge, the new Upstream Route of the Ouray Via Ferrata provides just that.
-A more climbing than traversing focused route, this climb offers fewer rungs and more natural rock features.
+A more climbing-than-traversing focused route, this climb offers fewer rungs and more natural rock features.
 Rock climbing experience or previous experience on the Downstream Route of the Ouray Via Ferrata is required for this trip.
 Check out the specifics by visiting the Ouray Via Ferrata website.

 Ouray vs. Telluride

 There are more than 1,500 different via ferrata routes across North America, and we’re lucky to host two of them in the beautiful San Juan Mountains.
-For those who have enjoyed the Telluride Via Ferrata, you’ll find the Ouray Via Ferrata to be a complimentary, but different, adventure.
+For those who have enjoyed the Telluride Via Ferrata, you’ll find the Ouray Via Ferrata to be a complimentary but different adventure.
 While the Telluride route gains elevation along the base of Ajax Peak high above the valley below, the Ouray Via Ferrata follows the course of the Uncompahgre River through a deep gorge, sometimes only a couple of feet above the sluicing rapids.
 While Telluride maintains the feeling of an adrenaline-laced, assisted airy traverse, the Ouray route feels more “physical”—more like a proper rock climb than an exposed hike.

 On the Fletcher/Smith Italian Via Ferrata Rating scale, the Ouray Via Ferrata is rated as 4b, which means the route can be technical and physically challenging.
 The upstream route is rated 4.5b.
 By comparison, the 2b rated Telluride Via Ferrata has much more intimidating exposure, while the Ouray Via Ferrata has more actual climbing on rungs.
 But we’ll let you make the comparisons yourself!